-In inclement weather, our college typically makes decisions regarding emergency closures or class cancellations by 5 a.m. for day classes and 3 p.m. for evening classes (or as early as circumstances allow).
-Then, we start getting the word out.
+In inclement weather, Edmonds Community College typically makes decisions regarding emergency closures or class cancellations by 5 a.m. for day classes and 3 p.m. for evening classes (or as early as circumstances allow).
+Then we start getting the word out.

 Students, work with your instructors if you need to make other arrangements in an emergency.

 Edmonds CC is committed to ensuring the safety of our campus community.
 Please be aware of public health concerns regarding the recent outbreaks of Enterovirus D-68 (EV-D68) and the Ebola Virus Disease.

 It is important that we all practice safe health habits such as: